Spreads out over the south-east side of the Dentelles de Montmirail hills, in Beaumes de Venise in the southern part of the Rhone valley.Terroir

 Muscat à petits grains blancs : 75 % Muscat à petits grains noirs : 25 %

-Serve at 12 ° C ready to drink immediately, it will also keep almost indefinitelyFood pairings
+Serve at 12 ° C ready to drink immediately, it will also keep almost indefinitelyFood and wine pairings

 The Hommage is a versatile companion to many deserts.
 Most expressive with dry biscuits and dry fruits, it retains all its character served with a fruit tart, puff paestry and chocolate or coffe desserts.
 To appreciate as welle with duck breasts and figs. Served with a roquefort or a silton, it is marvellous.
 Simply as an aperitif with some dry fruit or grilled almonds.
 It's also a good compagnion for a classy cigars.